-We focus a lot on transactional work - drafting contracts like intellectual property or shareholders agreements are a big part of our workflow and preparing legal documents is one of the most time consuming aspects of our job.
+We focus a lot on transactional work - drafting contracts like intellectual property or shareholders agreements are a big part of our workflow and preparing legal documents is one of the most time-consuming aspects of our job.
 So we are always looking for tools to make the contract drafting process a lot more efficient.
-To begin with, I probably tried every single tech tool that you can imagine for contract automation or drafting efficiency - including a lot that weren’t great and didn’t save that much time.
+To begin with, I probably tried every single tech tool that you can imagine for contract automation or drafting efficiency - including a lot that wasn’t great and didn’t save that much time.
 We ended up building a number of tools in-house.

-When I came across Donna about a year ago, I could immediately see it was different from the rest - the developers clearly understood the real time-sinks of drafting and proofing contracts, and had made a tool really focused on time-saving .
+When I came across Donna about a year ago, I could immediately see it was different from the rest - the developers clearly understood the real time-sinks of drafting and proofing contracts and had made a tool really focused on time-saving.
 But what really set it apart for me was the design and user experience - Donna actually feels like a non-legal tool, it is much lighter and faster than other legal tools and it is very intuitive to use, which is crucial in getting our lawyers to actually use it!

 What’s your take on the role of the lawyer and how that’s changing?

 Software is helping lawyers become much more efficient in their jobs, getting rid of routine mundane tasks.
 I don’t think it is replacing the need for lawyers, contrary to what lots of news headlines might suggest.
-I would say in the near future lawyers will be a lot more focused on the more ‘human aspects’ of the job - using their judgement and empathy - rather traditional administrative tasks, which technology can take care of.
+I would say in the near future lawyers will be a lot more focused on the more ‘human aspects’ of the job - using their judgment and empathy - rather than traditional administrative tasks, which technology can take care of.

 What would you say to any lawyers looking for a role at your firm?

-I would say we look for lawyers who are efficient, process-orientated and tech savvy.
-This doesn’t mean they need to code but they should be curious about technology and enjoy using technology tools in their day to day life.
+I would say we look for lawyers who are efficient, process-orientated and tech-savvy.
+This doesn’t mean they need to code but they should be curious about technology and enjoy using technology tools in their day-to-day life.
 We also look for great oral and written communicators, who are able to effectively explain and break down complex legal concepts to our clients.